utah-explainability/utah-explainability.github.io/_assignments/paper_discussions.md

 ### ⭐️ How are you participating in each class throughout the quarter**?**

-- You are required to do **regular** role-play presentations *2 times** throughout the quarter, following the assignment spreadsheet which will be shared after the second week of class when the withdrawal deadline passes.
+- You are required to do **regular** role-play presentations **2 times** throughout the quarter, following the assignment spreadsheet which will be shared after the second week of class when the withdrawal deadline passes.
 - For the sessions when you are not presenting, you will either play a wildcard role OR write a written artifact.
-    - You’ll have **2 free passes** throughout the quarter.
+    - You'll have **2 free passes** throughout the quarter.
-    - You’re allowed to do the scribe role **up to 2 times**.
+    - You're allowed to do the scribe role **up to 2 times**.